Feng Shui Fish Tank Best Placing and Number of Fish

 Aquariums are auspicious because they bring a harmonious combination of several wealth attracting feng shui factors, as well as a feng shui water element (the water in aquarium).

-Feng shui Wood element (the plants in aquarium).
+Feng shui Wood element (the wood in the aquarium).

-Feng shui Metal element (in the aquarium structure).
+Feng shui Metal element (in the aquarium steel structure).

 Feng shui Earth element (the small rocks and gravel at the bottom of aquarium).